Top 7 Social Media Trends in 2023 That Every Business Needs to Adopt

 And the numbers are here to prove this trend:

 ‘In 2019, social commerce sales in the United States were estimated at 22 billion U.S. dollars.
-As social media’s influence continues to increase, U.S. social commerce is projected to reach 84.2 billion U.S. dollars in 2024 and accounting for 7.8 percent of U.S. retail e-commerce sales.’
+As social media’s influence continues to increase, U.S. social commerce is projected to reach 84.2 billion U.S. dollars in 2024 and account for 7.8 percent of U.S. retail e-commerce sales.’

 social commerce statistics